Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 1

-The subject, born in 1959, grew up in an environment marked by violence and drugs.
-As a teenager, he became involved in the squatting scene and started engaging in criminal activities.
-At the age of 17, he was imprisoned for the first time.
-In 1983, at the age of 24, he received a ten-year prison sentence for robberies, violent crimes, and drug abuse.
+The portrayed individual, born in the 1950s, grew up in an environment marked by violence and drugs.
+As a teenager, he became involved in the squatter scene and engaged in criminal activities.

-After decades in prison, he is now starting an apprenticeship in the SothA NRW and is trying to break away from his violent personality.
-The scars of his past run deep.
+After decades in prison, he is now beginning a training program at SothA NRW and attempting to free himself from his violent personality.

 Photo / Editing: Chris Bolze